adamm2937/siem-lite/README.md

 ## Why This Project?

-Real SOC work is not about running a single scanner — it is about **continuous monitoring**: ingesting logs from everywhere, correlating events across sources, and surfacing the signal from the noise.
+Real SOC work is not about running a single scanner, it is about **continuous monitoring**: ingesting logs from everywhere, correlating events across sources, and surfacing the signal from the noise.

 This project implements that full pipeline from scratch, without relying on a hosted SIEM product.
 Every component is built to mirror how production blue-team infrastructure actually works.